Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Data, sampling scheme, and causal estimands

 Suppose we have data from a collection of randomized trials $\mathcal S$, indexed by $s = 1, \ldots, m$.
 For each trial participant we have information on the trial $S$ in which they participated, treatment assignment $A$, baseline covariates $X$, and outcomes $Y$.
-We assume that the same finite set of treatments, $\mathcal A$, has been compared in each trial of the collection.
+We assume that the same finite set of treatments, $\mathcal A$, has been compared in each trial of the collection (extensions to cases where only a subset of treatments are evaluated in each trial are straightforward but require more cumbersome notation).
 From each trial $s\in \mathcal S$, the data are independent and identically distributed random tuples $(X_i, S_i = s, A_i, Y_i)$, $i = 1, \ldots, n_s$, where $n_s$ is the total number of randomized individuals in trial $s$.

-We also obtain a simple random sample of a target population of non-randomized individuals, in which treatment assignment may not be under the control of investigators (e.g., individuals may self-select into treatment).
+We also obtain a simple random sample from the target population (of individuals not participating in the trials), in which treatment assignment may not be under the control of investigators (e.g., individuals may self-select into treatment).
 We use the convention that $S = 0$ for individuals from the target population.
 The data from the sample of the target population consists of independent and identically distributed tuples $(X_i, S_i = 0,A_i,Y_i)$, $i = 1, \ldots, n_0$, where $n_0$ is the total number of individuals sampled from the target population.
-We assume a Bernoulli-type independent sampling scheme for non-randomized individuals \citep{breslow2007weighted, saegusa2013weighted}.
-The treatments used in the target population need not be the same as the treatments used in the randomized trials (e.g., some of the treatments in the trials may not be available outside experimental settings).
-Furthermore, as we show below, data on treatments and outcomes from the target population are not necessary for estimation.
+The total number of observations from the trials and the sample of the target population is $n = \sum_{s=0}^{m} n_s$.
+We define a new random variable $R$, such that $R=1$, if $S \in \mathcal S$; and $R=0$, if $S = 0$.